chennesy/factiva_parser/README.md

 # factiva_parser
-Python code to parse RTF downloads of 100-articles-at-a-time from Factiva into a single CSV for computational analysis.
+Python code to parse RTF downloads of 100-articles-at-a-time from Factiva into a single pandas dataframe (exportable to CSV) for computational analysis.

-Currently testing.

 See also:
 - [ProQuest parser](https://github.com/chennesy/pq_parser)